Winnie-1201/Meet-a-Group/README.md

 Create and return a new image for an event specified by id.

 - Require Authentication: true
-- Require proper authorization: Current User must be an attendee of the event
+- Require proper authorization: Current User must be an attendee, host, or co-host of the event
 - Request

   - Method: POST